8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 AutoCAD using dedicated GPU with 6GB vRAM to orbit a 3D object.

-It’ll store your 3D project on vRAM which massively accelerated the speed at which you can interact with the object through viewport.
-If you are having LAG right now and you have dedicated GPU, you may not really need to upgrade your graphics but rather make sure that AutoCAD is using your dedicated GPU by checking hardware options.
+If you are having LAG right now and you have dedicated GPU, you may not really need to upgrade your graphics but rather make sure that AutoCAD is using your dedicated GPU by checking hardware options as shown in the picture.

-2-4GB vRAM: Viewport for a house or a 3D object with ~100-500 parts as shown in the all the figures will run totally fine with GPUs labeled Red/Blue in the table.
+2-4GB vRAM: Viewport for a house or a 3D object with ~100-500 parts (the figures above is a good example) will run totally fine with GPUs labeled Red/Blue in the table.

-If you are a student, this is definitely going to be the case for you (50-100 parts models) so you don’t have to spend more than 700 bucks on a laptop for AutoCAD.
-If you are a professional architect, mechanical engineers, 3D engineers (freelance), etc, you will probably be fine with a 4GB vRAM GPU too
+If you are a student, this is definitely going to be the case for you so you don’t have to spend more than 700 bucks on a laptop for AutoCAD.

 B) Rendering: CUDA Cores